falasi/falasi.github.io/_tabs/PGP-Key.md

 #### How to Use My PGP Key:
 1. **Download My Public Key**: Click [here](/assets/publickey.saeed@falasi.net-87dc9c01f9d44c6efdece1276876e30acb84551d.asc) to download my PGP public key.
 2. **Verify the Fingerprint**:  Before using the key, verify the fingerprint below to ensure its authenticity.
-3. **Send an Encrypted Email**: Use the key in your PGP-compatible email client or webmail, such as [Proton Mail](https://pr.tn/ref/CFYWMGZJEF90) to encrypt your message.
+3. **Send an Encrypted Email**: Use the key in your PGP-compatible email client or webmail service, such as [Proton Mail](https://pr.tn/ref/CFYWMGZJEF90) to encrypt your message.

 **PGP Key Fingerprint:**:  `87dc9c01f9d44c6efdece1276876e30acb84551d`